sky9262/AWS-Developer-Associate/Projects/Course-end Project 3/Amazon Console.md

 ![16.png](./images/16.png)

-- Now, instead of creating new topic **Select an existing SNS topic** and select the topic created before
+- Now, instead of creating new topic `Select an existing SNS topic` and select the topic created before

 ![17.png](./images/17.png)

-- Named it as **"Scale Down"** and create it.
+- Named it as `Scale Down` and create it.

 **Now, I have two alarm one for scale up when CPU utilization is more than 75% and second one for scale down when CPU utilization is less than 30%.**